networknext/next/docs/source/upgraded_client_example.rst

 	const char * server_address = "127.0.0.1:50000";
 	const char * customer_public_key = "leN7D7+9vr24uT4f1Ba8PEEvIQA/UkGZLlT+sdeLRHKsVqaZq723Zw==";

-These includes the bind address for the client socket, the server address we're going to connect to, and the test customer public key we're using in this example.
+These includes the bind address for the client socket, the server address to connect to, and the test customer public key we're using in this example.
 A customer public key is required to enable acceleration by Network Next.

 Next, initialize a configuration struct to defaults, then copy the customer public key on top.